 - The international comparative studies major combines region-focused coursework, foreign language courses and study away opportunities to give students a deep understanding of global dynamics

-To learn more about global learning at Duke, contact the Academic Advising Center’s global advisors, who can help you explore curricular, co-curricular and study abroad opportunities for global and civic engagement.
+To learn more about global learning at Duke, contact the Academic Advising Center’s Global/Civic DAEs, who can help you explore curricular, co-curricular and study abroad opportunities for global and civic engagement.